 Alaska’s largest city, Anchorage, lies between the mountains and the sea and yet is no stranger to the wilderness.
 There is no other urban area like it.

 Among the northernmost cities on Earth, Anchorage is a place with big-city amenities: fine restaurants, museums, theaters and an excellent music scene.
 Creating the backdrop are the salmon-rich waters of Cook Inlet and the 5,000-foot-plus peaks of Chugach State Park.
 Within a short drive from downtown are dozens of wilderness adventures and a short plane ride opens up the possibility of almost any type adventure.
 That’s one reason why Anchorage’s Lake Hood is the world’s busiest floatplane base.
-Anchorage’s 297,483 residents embrace both the urban amenities and the wilderness beyond it.
+Anchorage’s more than 290,000 residents embrace both the urban amenities and the wilderness beyond it.

 Things to do

 Anchorage features dozens of parks and 122 miles of paved bike paths.
 Warmed by a maritime climate, you can spend the day fishing Ship Creek downtown, hiking the nearby mountains, photographing glaciers and dining at a four-star restaurant.
 Within a 20-minute drive from downtown is the tree-lined trailhead of Anchorage’s most popular hike, Flattop Mountain.
 In winter, the city transforms into fluffy white playground, with 100 miles of maintained Nordic ski trails, dog sledding, ice skating, snowmobiling, ice sculptures and more.
 Just 45 minutes away is Alaska’s premier alpine ski resort, Alyeska Resort.